prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ## Non-Goals

-* Support for ingesting delta metrics via other means (e.g. replacing push gateway)
+* Support for ingesting delta metrics via other, non-OTLP means (e.g. replacing push gateway).
-* Support for converting OTEL non-monotonic sums to Prometheus counters (currently these are converted to Prometheus gauges)
+* Advanced querying support for deltas (e.g. function overloading for rate()).
+Given that delta support is new and advanced querying also depends on other experimental features, the best approach - or whether we should even extend querying in any way - is currently unclear.
+However, this document does explore some possible options.

-These may come in later iterations of delta support, however.
+These may come in later iterations of delta support.

 ## How